 Motorola has been long speculated to work on a foldable device.
-Now, a new patent has been published by the World Intellectual Property Organization (WIPO).
+Now, the World Intellectual Property Organization (WIPO) has published a new patent.
 The patent reveals that the company is trying its best to interact with both sides of a folding smartphone or tablet hybrid.

-Since many of the companies have been planning for foldable devices much ahead of Motorola, it seems that the company is trying to experiment new ways to interact with the device instead of blatantly following other OEMs.
-Motorola’s approach is already far-beyond from how other OEMs have been their executing foldable smartphones.
+Since many of the companies have been planning for foldable devices much ahead of Motorola, it seems that the company is trying to experiment with new ways to interact with the device instead of blatantly following other OEMs.
+Motorola’s approach is already far-beyond beyond how other OEMs have been executing foldable smartphones.

 The concept of the revealed patent further shows the built-in camera and sensors to recognize when the device is kept folded over.
 This means that two apps can be running simultaneously while processing power and interactivity are active.